Dr. Jay Hreiz

 Jordyn is fur mom to her long haired chihuahua Mia, and her kitties Phoebe, and Killua.
 When QCAH and her pets aren't keeping her busy enough, Jordyn also has a thriving petsitting business.

-Chan is the newest member of team QCAH and we are so glad to have her with us!
+Olivia joined Team QCAH in the spring of 2022, and we are so glad to have her!